decentraland/documentation/content/creator/sdk7/interactivity/click-events.md

 Players will see multiple labels, one for each pointer event, displayed radially around the cursor.

+### Data from a pointer event

+Use `getClick` and `getInputCommand` to fetch data about a pointer event.

+Every click event comes with the following data

+- `analog`: Flag to mark if the event is from an analog or a digital input.
+Digital inputs have a value of _1_, analog inputs (like a joy stick) have a value of _0_.
+- `button`: Which button id was pressed.
+The number corresponds to the `InputAction` enum, that lists all of the available buttons.
+- `state`: Type of pointer event, from the enum `PointerEventType`. _0_ refers to `PointerEventType.PET_DOWN`, _1_ to `PointerEventType.PET_UP`, _2_ to `PointerEventType.PET_HOVER_ENTER`, _3_ to `PointerEventType.PET_HOVER_LEAVE`

+- `timestamp`: A [lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) to identify each button event.

+	> Note: This timestamp is not numbered based on the current time.
+Think of it as a counter that starts at 0 and is incremented by 1 for each event.

+- `hit`: An object that contains the following data about the hit event:

+	- `entityId`: Id number of the entity that was hit by the ray.
+	- `meshName`: _String_ with the internal name of the specific mesh in the 3D model that was hit.
+This is useful when a 3D model is composed of multiple meshes.
+	- `origin`: _Vector3_ for the position where the ray originates (relative to the scene)
+	- `position`: _Vector3_ for the position where the ray intersected with the hit entity (relative to the scene)
+	- `length`: Length of the ray from its origin to the position where the hit against the entity occurred.
+	- `normalHit`: _Quaternion_ for the angle of the normal of the hit in world space.

+TODO: example example example

 ### Differentiate meshes inside a model